vyos/vyos-documentation/docs/appendix/vyos-on-baremetal.rst

 (line “default xxxx”) on the USB key under syslinux/syslinux.cfg.

 I connected the key to one black USB port on the back and powered on.
 The first VyOS screen has some readability issues.
-Press enter to continue.
+Press :kbd:`Enter` to continue.

 Then VyOS should boot and you can perform the ``install image``